yeastrc/limelight-core/docs/source/tutorials/install-docker.rst

 Other Linux Distributions
 --------------------------
-`Please see the offical Docker install guides <https://docs.docker.com/engine/install/>`_ for more information about installing Docker on other Linux distributions.
+`Please see the official Docker install guides <https://docs.docker.com/engine/install/>`_ for more information about installing Docker on other Linux distributions.